DRWang3/plant-growth-analysis-app/README.md

 # plant-growth-analysis-app

-This repository contains an online learning module of plant growth data collected at Purdue Controlled Environment Phenotyping Facility (CEPF) intended for undergraduate students of plant physiology.
+This repository contains an online learning module intended for undergraduate students of plant physiology using data collected at Purdue Controlled Environment Phenotyping Facility (CEPF).